 The following are some examples of tools and resources that may be useful to you while providing LBS training.
 This is not intended as an exhaustive list, and we encourage you to explore the resources available on the Internet.

 Community Literacy of Ontario has developed a number of useful Resources (newsletters, e- communiques and publications,) and Webinars to help LBS practitioners with their training services.
 These can be located under the Resources & Webinars drop-down menu on CLO’s website.
 Scan through the list of newsletters to find topics appropriate to your or your learner’s needs and interests.
 Sign up to receive the monthly e-communiques that keep you in touch with current publications and changes in the LBS field.
 Download copies of free resources developed by CLO specifically for LBS programs.
 Some examples are:

-CLO’s Occupational Curriculum Project took place in 2018/19 with the purpose being to revise previously developed by Literacy Link Eastern Ontario and/or Muskoka/Simcoe Literacy Network for four occupations.
-The goal was to information more current and more appropriate for lower level learners (OALCF Levels 1 and 2) where possible.
+CLO’s Occupational Curriculum Project took place in 2018/19 with the purpose of revising curricula, previously developed by Literacy Link Eastern Ontario and/or Muskoka/Simcoe Literacy Network, for four occupations.
+The goal was to include more current information and more appropriate activities for lower level learners (OALCF Levels 1 and 2) where possible.
 The four occupations, which are available make for free download from CLO’s Publications page, are:

 The Occupational Curricula Listing is another resource developed by CLO in 2018.
 It is a helpful guide that explores the use of occupational curricula in 15 different LBS agencies and regional networks in Ontario.
 Also available for download from CLO’s Publications page.